outde-xyz/website/content/Discussions/2019-09-05_graf_corpuslinguistics.md

 But it incorrectly couches the issue as a one-way street, with theoreticians, left to their own devices, producing knowledge that slowly trickles down to the world of applications.
 Just like trickle-down economics, trickle-down knowledge is a sham.
 Science not only informs applications, it is also informed by them.
-The applied side is a both a knowledge consumer and a question generator.
+The applied side is both a knowledge consumer and a question generator.
 And let's be perfectly blunt here for a second: nowadays, the fate of scientific programs is decided in the court of resource allocation.
 In general, it's easier to get those resources when your field is well-connected with other fields, but this means you sometimes have to do things that aren't all that interesting but are nonetheless valuable.
 Old dogs don't learn new tricks, but if our students have at least some exposure to corpora as part of a standard curriculum, the next generation might fare better in this respect.